 4. Finance raw materials

 Supplier financing is a form of supply chain financing that helps manufacturing companies purchase raw materials.
-This enables them to increase production and fulfil more purchase orders.
+This funding enables them to increase production and fulfill more purchase orders.

 The line operates through a finance company that intermediates your raw material purchases.
 The finance company buys materials from your supply chain on your behalf.
 Then, the finance company extends trade credit to your company and resells the product to you.
 Your company has up to 90 days to pay the invoice.